 Anyway, let's get you started on your journey to becoming a VJ

-The THREE crucial things you need to get started as a VJ are:
+The FOUR crucial things you need to get started as a VJ are:

 1. A strong ass computer